-- To submit Procurement Progress Reports of all active and current projects/procurements undertaken by each respective Procuring Entity as at 30th June 2018 to the Ministry of Finance for the Tenders Board information by Friday, 31st August 2018 at 4.00pm.
+- To submit Procurement Progress Reports of all active and current projects/procurement undertaken by each respective Procuring Entity as at 30th June 2020 to the Ministry of Finance for the Tenders Board information by Friday, 31st August 2020 at 4.00pm.

 - To continue to provide Quarterly Procurement Progress Reports of each current project/procurement for the Tenders Board record and information by the first week of the month after the quarter.